Snaefell: Views

 It is a well-known saying in the Isle of Man that on a clear day six kingdoms can be seen from the top: the Isle of Man, England, Ireland, Scotland, Wales and Heaven.
 Some versions add a seventh kingdom, that of Manannán (or the sea).

-The plaque at the summit indicates the directions of five points from Snaefell as well as their distances:
+The summit plaque indicates the directions of five points from Snaefell as well as their distances: